JujuAdams/Bento/docs/0.1/Introduction.md

 ### Structure

-The basic unit of logic in Bento is the "box".
-A Bento box is implemented as a struct internally, and each Bento box has an array of children.
+The basic unit of logic in Bento is the "UI element".
+A Bento UI element is implemented as a struct internally, and each Bento UI element has an array of children.
 By attaching child boxes to parent boxes recursively, we can build a tree of UI elements.
 This is similar to the "document object model" if you're familiar with HTML and web tech in general.

 As a practical example, consider a small pause menu that appears in the centre of the screen.
 The pause menu background occupies a small portion of the screen rather than filling it.
 The buttons on the pause menu are children of the pause menu background, and the menu background is the parent.